DeepSeek Status and Fallback Options for Coding Workloads

 Based on community-reported incidents and production team observations, DeepSeek availability issues follow several patterns:

-Pattern 1: Capacity-driven throttling
+Pattern 1: Concurrency-cap throttling (now documented)

 Pattern 3: Model-specific availability